Understanding What God Truly Wants From His People

 mere religious activity or practice.

-· God’s desire is for repentance, humility, and surrender, before He pours out His favor.
+God’s desire is for repentance, humility, and

-After repentance, true believers are called to live a life of sanctification,
+-After repentance, true believers are called to live a life of sanctification,

 not a cycle of repeated repentance for repeated sins.
 Godliness is a process